 Abandoning rainy Ireland and taking the family on a week-long adventure around verdant regions and beautiful estuaries in France was definitely a trip to remember.

-This way we get to visit museums, climb church towers and enjoy people watching, in a process deepening our connection and giving ourselves an excellent reason to emerge from our hideout.
+This way we get to visit museums, climb church towers and enjoy people watching, in a process deepening our connection and giving ourselves a great reason to emerge from our hideout.

 Before departing for France, we did our homework thoroughly and left no stone unturned looking for the most beautiful villages in Brittany.
 At first, I wasn’t sure how are we gonna narrow down the list but as soon as we saw pictures of Dinan, I knew we had to go.